tmanas06/monad_game/README.md

 ## 💬 Final Word

-Bubble Tap is not just a game — it's a playful showcase of what high-speed, low-latency **on-chain interactivity** can look like on Monad.
-Let's bring fun and frictionless gaming to the blockchain world, one bubble at a time.
+Monad Gaming DApp is not just a game — it's a showcase of what high-speed, low-latency **on-chain interactivity** can look like on Monad.
+Let's bring fun and frictionless gaming to the blockchain world.